Discover Dangar Island on the Hawkesbury River

 2. Swim at Bradleys Beach

-Located in the southern part of Dangar Island, Bradleys Beach is enjoyed all year round by locals, tourists, and visitors to the island.
+Situated in the southern part of the island, Bradleys Beach is enjoyed all year round by locals, tourists, and visitors.
+It’s a gorgeous, secluded beach that can be accessed via Grantham Crescent.

 Several major island events are also held at the beach, such as Australia Day and New Year’s Eve celebrations.